 - Increasing the volume (litres per minute) of inspired air by increasing respiratory rate

-- Increasing oxygen carrying capability in the blood circulation, by increasing red blood cell count
+- Increasing oxygen-carrying capability in blood circulation, by increasing red blood cell count

-With regards to elite endurance sport, the first point would only be possible if you were exercising with an oxygen cylinder on your back, which would not only be highly impractical, but also illegal in most sports.
-The second point is already employed by all athletes, as the energy demands in your body rises with progressively intense exercise, respiratory rate increases in proportion to this demand.
+With regards to elite endurance sports, the first point would only be possible if you were exercising with an oxygen cylinder on your back, which would not only be highly impractical but also illegal in most sports.
+The second point is already employed by all athletes, as the energy demands in your body rise with progressively intense exercise, the respiratory rate increases in proportion to this demand.
 However, if the intensity of the exercise continues to increase, there is a limit to how hard and fast you can breathe and your body begins to utilise anaerobic metabolism.
-This rapidly becomes unsustainable, leading to fatigue and lactic acid build up.
-However, this third point, increasing oxygen carrying capacity, can be manipulated.
+This rapidly becomes unsustainable, leading to fatigue and lactic acid build-up.
+However, this third point, increasing oxygen-carrying capacity, can be manipulated.

-It has been found that athletes who lived at an altitude of 2500m for 4 weeks demonstrated1:
+It has been found that athletes who lived at an altitude of 2,500 m for 4 weeks demonstrated:

 However, of these athletes who ‘lived high’, only the athletes who trained at a lower altitude of 1250m (either for all daily training sessions or only interval training sessions) demonstrated:

 - a maintenance of oxygen flux during base training and interval training